minhtran241/weathereader-mobile/README.md

 ## 👾 Description

 Weathereader-Mobile is a cross-platform mobile application designed to help users check weather in their current location.
-The app provide details about the current weather which make it easier for user to
+The app provide details about the current weather and the information within the next 5 days.

 ## 🏁 Quick start